DmitriBogdanov/UTL/docs/blog/map_macro_reflection.md

 template<class Enum>
 constexpr from_string(std::string_view str) {
     for (const auto& [name, val] : meta<Enum>::entries) if (str == name) return val;
-    throw std::out_of_range("String does not corresond to a value in enum.")
+    throw std::out_of_range("String does not correspond to a value in enum.")
 }
 ```